Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/README.md

 # Symbol Extractor, Name Mapper and Renamer

+This repository is part of [Sirius - Swift Obfuscator](https://gitlab2.polidea.com/SwiftObfuscator/ObfuscatorTool) project.

 Repository contains the Swift compiler fork with three additional tools and one additional library added.

 The tools are: